ChingSsuyuan/Proto_vEB_Tree/README.md

 # vEB Tree without max or min pointer(EC504)
-Realize vEB tree structure and test with numbers
+Realize proto-vEB tree structure and test with numbers

 The file vEB.cpp contains skeleton code for this data structure.